 The chatelaine purses were hooked to the waistbelt or skirt band under the apron with a silver or pot metal clasp.
 In the 18th century when the silk and delicate dresses came in fashion the chatelaine purses came in the open, not under the apron or skirt, attached on the waist belt, but the same chatelaine purse with a snap closure and a small chain as a handle, to keep it in your hand.
 The handbag with the silver fittings was born.

 A chatelaine purse for the social upperclass

-In the Netherlands, but also in Victorian Period in England the chatelaine (key chain with utensils) and the chatelaine purse were worn together on the waist belt.
+In the Netherlands, but also in the Victorian Period in England, the chatelaine (key chain with utensils) and the chatelaine purse were worn together on the waist belt.
 So practical and you had your hands free.
-In the second half of the 18th-century the chatelaine purse became more popular with the social upperclass.
+In the second half of the 18th-century, the chatelaine purse became more popular with the social upper class.
 They were the ones who could afford such a precious silver bag and when you owed one you were the talk of the town.

 At that time the chatelaine purse was attached to the waist belt with the help of a beautiful decorated silver clasp.
 To show off to your friends the apron was uplifted a bit so that the chatelaine purse could be seen properly.

 Made in Schoonhoven, the silver city of the Netherlands

 The center of the silversmiths and the silver industry in the Netherlands is Schoonhoven.
 A very nice city where my father was educated as a jeweler.
 Anyway, the silversmiths made the silver fittings for the chatelaine purses, but more and more ladies want to have such a purse with silver fittings.
 The problem was that they could not really afford it and when a mother had two daughters only one could inherit her silver chatelaine purse.